Saturday, May 6, 2023

 Furthermore, we further demean their love of learning by reducing the learning process to one of looking for a “right answer” and taking a test to prove that we learned the lesson over thrilling and amazing them with who God is and what He does and what that means for their lives.

-What completely useless information were you forced to memorize, regurgitate and promptly eject from your memory forever?
-I have a long list… I never ever, even one time, have used one upper-level math equation in my real grown-up life, nor have I ever diagrammed another sentence or found the knowledge of ten thousand things like prokaryotic vs. eukaryotic cells to be a valuable, life-changing pieces of information that I’m glad I stored up.
+Think about the information we were forced to memorize that never captured our imagination or changed the way we saw the world.
+I have a long list… I have never once used an upper-level math equation in my real grown-up life, nor have I ever diagrammed another sentence or found the knowledge of things like prokaryotic vs. eukaryotic cells to be a valuable, life-changing pieces of information that I’m glad I stored up.

 The truth is, we are boring them to tears while heaping a heavy burden and load of meaningless school work for them to simply endure.
 And, along this path we destroy their wonder, curiosity, and admiration for their Creator.
 We miss the golden opportunity to be their “tour guides” and really show (not just tell) them the reality of who God is!